hashicorp/consul/website/source/docs/agent/options.html.md

   <br><br>
   The following sub-keys are available:

+  * <a name="allow_stale"></a><a href="#allow_stale">`allow_stale`</a> - Enables a stale query
+  for DNS information.
+This allows any Consul server, rather than only the leader, to service the request.
+The advantage of this is you get linear read scalability with Consul servers.
+  In versions of Consul prior to 0.7, this defaulted to false, meaning all requests are serviced by the leader, providing stronger consistency but less throughput and higher latency.
+In Consul 0.7 and later, this defaults to true for better utilization of available servers.

   * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
     This object allows adding headers to the HTTP API responses.
     For example, the following config can be used to enable